-Invoice financing is a fantastic way for businesses to get the monies they need to cover day-to-day expenses, pay for advertising and fulfill orders.
-Many businesses will eventually face tough times or at least times when their cash stores are limited.
+Invoice factoring is a fantastic way for small businesses to get the working capital they need to cover payroll, pay for advertising, fulfill orders and to remain profitable.
+Many businesses will eventually face tough times when their cash flow is limited.
 Without the ability to raise capital, a business will find itself in a perilous position.
 Not only might they be unable to cover their fixed expenses but they may find it difficult to expand and grow their business.
 Expansion takes money and without it, it becomes impossible to go forward.

-Until very recently, when a business needed cash they would seek out a bank loan if they were not able to generate it via sales.
+Up until 2008, when a business needed cash they would seek out a bank loan.
 While most companies with good credit and a few years under their belt, could find some bank to loan them money, today it is much tougher.
-Businesses with the aforementioned qualifications are finding it very difficult to get a loan.
+Small businesses with the aforementioned qualifications are finding it very difficult to get a loan.
 As a result, many are being required to seek out alternative sources to raise money or shut their doors.
 Invoice factoring is one alternative that has proven to be quite effective for many businesses.

-Invoice factoring is an excellent small-business financing option that works very simply.
+Invoice factoring is an excellent small business financing option that works very simply.
 A company, called a Factor, will purchase another business’ outstanding invoices at a discounted rate.
-This is typically between 30% and 10% less then what they are worth.
-An example of this would be a Factor purchasing Company B’s outstanding invoices for $70,000 when they are worth $100,000.
+An example of this would be a Factor purchasing Company B’s outstanding invoices for $90,000 when they are worth $100,000.
 This money is given to the business right away and can be used for whatever purposes they see fit.
 They may choose to pay personnel, cover their fixed expenses or even buy advertising to grow their business.